About me

 News and Upcoming Projects

 In April of 2025, I will be appearing on stage with Southbank Theatre Company in Red Velvet by Lolita Chakrabarti, playing both Terence and Bernard Ward.
-Earlier that month, I will be taking part in a bold theatrical experiment put on by IndyFringe, for a one-night-only performance involving 20 different directors (including me) and 20 different casts.
 Then in June, I will be directing a staged reading of Hell's Belle, a new work by local playwright Amalia Howard.
 This play is one of three finalists in Southbank's "Making History" playwriting contest.
-The following weekend, I will open as Robert Shaw in The Shark is Broken by Ian Shaw and Joseph Nixon for Cryptid Entertainment.
+The following weekend, I will be acting in a very exciting project for Cryptid Entertainment.
+In August, I'll be part of Director's Cut at the Indianapolis Theatre Fringe Festival.
 I am continuing to develop a course in acting Shakespeare, which I hope to offer in the very near future.